-Red Hat Enterprise Linux 6 (RHEL 6) is finally out and the faithful are eager to try out the final code after months of beta.
+Red Hat Enterprise Linux 6 (RHEL 6) is finally out and the faithful are eager to try out the final code after months

 He’s most interested in checking out changes to the operating system’s Red Hat Virtualization (RHEV) toolset.

 “I have RHEV customers and RHEL 6 has the V2V tools integrated right in.
 I need those and have been waiting for them,” he noted.

 Scott’s been playing around with RHEV in the beta release and with some hacking and help from Red Hat support, got the early code to work well.

 “Typically when you do a RHEV installation, there’s a RHEL virtual machine that does all the management.
 I’ll be running that and the Virt manager program with RHEL6 should be nicer than what was in RHEL5,” he noted.

 Others said they need RHEL 6 just because it updates major, and aging, components of the overall operating system.
 (The last major release, RHEL 5 shipped in March 2007.)